 University of California - Irvine

-As I am about to start a new school year at the University of California, Irvine (UCI), I can't help but reflect on my whole journey and process as a community college transfer student to adjust and adapt to a 4-year institution academic environment.
 Transferring to UCI had always been one of my ultimate goals when I was studying at Golden West College.
 It had been my strong motivation because I had been informed that UCI would be a tremendous pool of opportunities.
 However, within the new environment, I was almost overwhelmed by the number of programs offered, confused by the quality and types of programs that would be relevant to my academic, critical, and professional development.
-Fortunately, after my successful first two quarters at UCI, I was honored to receive an invitation letter to join the National Society of Leadership and Success, which introduced me Andrew Gonzales and my fellow students in our Success Networking Team (SNT).
+Fortunately, after my successful first two quarters at UCI, I was honored to receive an invitation letter to join The National Society of Leadership and Success.
 Joining the Society, going through leadership training, and attending the inspiring speaker series has been an amazing opportunity for me to learn about how to be successful as a student, to become a future professional and tomorrow's leader.
-Within the Society, I have the extended platform to network, and especially form an intimate SNT group with whose members I can share all the experiences and challenges that I have faced as a transfer student. as well as obstacles and traumatic events that have happened in life.
+Within the Society, I have the extended platform to network, and especially form an intimate SNT group with whose members I can share all the experiences and challenges that I have faced as a transfer student, as well as obstacles and traumatic events that have happened in life.

 With the Society's genuine mission, effective guiding principles, and rigorous conducts, I truly believe being a member of the Society and participating in my SNT group has been an extended opportunity for me to develop academically, critically, and professionally.
 In addition, the Society is a sturdy bridge for my reach-out to myriad resources, my seeking financial and professional assistance over the course of education and personal growth.